Tennis-Zverev, Swiatek reach French Open semis, heartbreak for Jabeur

 By Shrivathsa Sridhar

-PARIS, June 7 (Reuters) - Alexander Zverev returned to the semi-finals of the French Open on Wednesday a year after leaving the tournament in a wheelchair, while Iga Swiatek also maintained her quest for a third title in four years.
+PARIS, June 7 (Reuters) - Alexander Zverev returned to the semi-finals of the French Open on Wednesday a year after leaving Roland Garros in a wheelchair, while defending champion Iga Swiatek also maintained her quest for a third title in four years.

-Zverev suffered a season-ending ankle injury during his last-four match against eventual champion Rafa Nadal on Court Philippe Chatrier last year and underwent surgery, but subsequent complications meant he only began playing again pain-free in February.
+Zverev had suffered a season-ending ankle injury in his last-four match against eventual champion Rafa Nadal on Court Philippe Chatrier in 2022 and had surgery, but complications later meant a return to pain-free action was delayed.

-But his comeback has gathered pace at Roland Garros and he beat unseeded Argentine Tomas Martin Etcheverry 6-4 3-6 6-3 6-4 to book his place in the last four in Paris for a third time.

 "It was the most difficult year of my life," Zverev said of his 2022 season.
 "I love tennis with all my heart and it was taken away a year ago.